Lateral Flow Home Tests

 If your son’s test is positive:

-- Please contact the school on firstname.lastname@example.org immediately with your son’s name, tutor group and the best number to call you on so that we can commence contact tracing
+- Please contact the school on email@example.com immediately with your son’s name, tutor group and the best number to call you on in case we have queries.

-- Your son and all of your household (and support bubble) will need to self-isolate in line with the government guidance for households with possible coronavirus infection and book a confirmatory PCR test (to be taken no later than 2 days after the positive LFD test).
-If the subsequent PCR test is negative, was taken within 2 days of the positive Lateral Flow Test and he remains symptom free he will be able to return to school.
+- Your son will need to self-isolate in line with the government guidance and book a confirmatory PCR test (to be taken no later than 2 days after the positive LFD test).
+If the subsequent PCR test is negative, was taken within 2 days of the positive Lateral Flow Test, and he remains symptom free he will be able to return to school.
+To find out whether your household will also need to isolate, please visit the updated government guidance.

 Please note that the asymptomatic testing programme does not replace the current testing policy for those with symptoms.
 Anyone with symptoms (even if they recently had a negative LFD test result), should still self-isolate immediately according to government guidelines and book a PCR test.